ymolodtsov/macpod/README.md

 ## Features

-- **Floating or Window mode** — keep it hovering always-on-top, or drop it into a Mission Control space as a regular window.
+- **Floating or Window mode** — keep it hovering always-on-top, or place it as a regular window.
 - **Light or dark shell** — it can show either a white or a black iPod, following your system dark mode.
 - **Menu bar icon** — click it for show/hide, transport, settings, quit.
 - **Battery indicator** — the little icon in the screen header reflects your actual Mac battery.